-- After the second round each node has received 12 values, 3 for each of the 4 input values.
-If at least 2 of 3 values are equal, this value is accepted.
+- After the second round each node has received 12 values, 3 for each of the 4 input values (columns).
+If at least 2 of 3 values of a column are equal, this value is accepted.
 If all 3 values are different, the value is discarded - The node then decides on the minimum accepted value